Founder, CPO, C. Ped

 In her free time, Melissa enjoys outdoor activities such as running, biking, and hiking as well as cheering on her favorite Philadelphia sport’s teams.

-Rachel originally joined Independence in October 2009.
-During her time as an administrative assistant she was inspired by the work being done around her finding that she had the desire and passion for being more hands-on with patients.
-With tremendous support from her family and IPO, Rachel returned to school for a degree in Nursing, graduating in December 2014.
-As a Registered Nurse, Rachel practiced nursing in a few different settings, including an inpatient rehabilitation hospital and inpatient hospice care.
+Rachel originally joined Independence Prosthetics Orthotics in 2009.
+During her time as an Administrative Assistant, she was inspired by the work.
+She discovered that she had the desire and passion for having a hands-on experience with patients.
+With tremendous support from her family and the Independence team, Rachel obtained a degree in Nursing, graduating in December 2014.
+As a Registered Nurse, Rachel practiced nursing in a few different settings, including inpatient rehabilitation and inpatient hospice care.

-After 2 years of practice, she knew her heart was in prosthetic patient care and in March 2017, Rachel rejoined the Independence team.
-As a Clinical Prosthetic Liaison Rachel brings her previous knowledge and new experiences to continue to help patients on their journey.
-Rachel has a true passion for helping others; interacting with patients, practitioners, physicians and physical therapists daily, continuing to learn and grow in the field of prosthetics.
-She finds that following the process from start to finish is very rewarding, with a positive patient outcome and experience always being the main goal.
-Outside of work, Rachel enjoys time with her family and friends.
-She loves going to the beach, traveling, going on bike rides and working out.
-Her favorite down time activity is snuggling with her pup Allie.
+After two years of practice, she knew her heart was in prosthetic patient care and in March 2017, Rachel rejoined the Independence team.
+As a Clinical Prosthetic Liaison, Rachel brings her previous knowledge and new experiences in collaboration to help patients on their journey.
+Rachel has a true passion for helping others; constantly interacting with patients, practitioners, physicians and physical therapists, continuing to learn and grow in the field of prosthetics.
+She finds that following the process from start to finish is very rewarding.
+The main goal for Rachel is always a positive patient experience and outcome.

 COA, CFo, Lab Technician